RcppCore/rcpp-gallery/_posts/2013-01-22-faster-data-frame-creation.md

 ---
-title: Quicker conversion of a list of lists into a data frame
+title: Quick conversion of a list of lists into a data frame
 author: John Merrill
 license: GPL (>= 2)
 tags: dataframe benchmark featured